Degrees of incomputability, realizability and constructive reverse mathematics: Introduction

 \subsection{Summary}

+This article is a contribution to constructive reverse mathematics initiated by Ishihara \cite{Is05,Ish06}. {\em Reverse mathematics} is the field that seeks to find the minimum axioms necessary to prove a given mathematical theorem \cite{SOSOA:Simpson}.
+Classical reverse mathematics measures the complexity of {\em induction} and {\em comprehension} principles which are necessary for proving a given theorem; the former is particularly important from a foundational perspective.
+Constructive reverse mathematics measures the complexity of the law of {\em excluded middle} which is necessary for proving a given theorem.

-This note is a contribution to {\em constructive reverse mathematics} initiated by Ishihara, cf.~\cite{Is05,Ish06}.
-For the overview of previous works on constructive reverse mathematics, we refer the reader to Diener \cite{Die18}.
-However, contrary to \cite{Die18}, in our article, we do not include the axiom of countable choice ${\sf AC}_{\om,\om}$ in our base system of constructive reverse mathematics, because including ${\sf AC}_{\om,\om}$ makes it difficult to compare the results with Friedman/Simpson-style classical reverse mathematics \cite{SOSOA:Simpson}.
+For the overview of previous works on constructive reverse mathematics, we refer the reader to Diener \cite{Die18} (and also \cite{Ish23}).
+However, contrary to \cite{Die18}, in our article, we do not include the axiom of countable choice ${\sf AC}_{\om}$ in our base system of constructive reverse mathematics.
+Why do we think that the axiom of countable choice ${\sf AC}_{\om}$ should not be implicitly assumed?
+This is because including ${\sf AC}_{\om}$ makes it difficult to compare the results with classical reverse mathematics \`a la Friedman-Simpson \cite{SOSOA:Simpson}.
 For instance, weak K\"onig's lemma ${\sf WKL}$ is equivalent to the intermediate value theorem ${\sf IVT}$ over Biship-style constructive mathematics ${\bf BISH}$ (which entails countable choice), whereas ${\sf WKL}$ is strictly stronger than ${\sf IVT}$ in classical reverse mathematics.

 In order to avoid this difficulty, several base systems other than ${\bf BISH}$ have been proposed.
-For instance, Troelstra's elementary analysis ${\bf EL}_0$ is widely used as a base system of constructive reverse mathematics, e.g.~in \cite{BIKN}.
+For instance, Troelstra's elementary analysis ${\bf EL}_0$ is widely used as a base system of constructive reverse mathematics \cite{Nem23}.
 Here, ``${\bf EL}_0$ plus the law of excluded middle'' is exactly the base system ${\bf RCA}_0$ of classical reverse mathematics; and moreover, ``${\bf EL}_0$ plus the axiom of countable choice'' is considered as Biship-style constructive mathematics ${\bf BISH}$.
 Thus, ${\bf EL}_0$ lies in the intersection of ${\bf RCA}_0$ and ${\bf BISH}$.